Who is Daniel Pipes?

 Pipes has linked his call for racial profiling of Muslims to the profiling of Japanese-Americans during World War II.
 In 2004, Pipes said he supported the widely repudiated internment of Japanese-Americans.
 He wrote: “Yes, I do support the internment of Japanese Americans in World War II.“ Pipes “endorsed the internment of ethnic Japanese in American prison camps in World War II and held that up as a model for dealing with Muslims today.”

 In 2012, a brief wave of incidents regarding thieves in Philadelphia misappropriating the burqa to carry out robberies raised concerns within the Muslim community.
 However, Pipes hijacked the narrative to endorse a burqa ban in the United States.
 In 2013, Pipes asserted, “as full-body Islamic covers spread, criminals increasingly use them to perpetrate their offenses.”
-His evidence was the approximately two such crimes that happen each year in Philadelphia.
-As a result, Pipes concludes that officials need to “Ban the niqab and burqa in public places.”
+Pipes concludes that officials need to “Ban the niqab and burqa in public places.”

 In his 1990 article titled “The Muslims are Coming!
 The Muslims are Coming!”, Pipes asserted: “Western European societies are unprepared for the massive immigration of brown-skinned peoples cooking strange foods and maintaining different standards of hygiene…All immigrants bring exotic customs and attitudes, but Muslim customs are more troublesome than most.”

-Pipes has stated that the views of far-right French racist Jean-Marie Le Pen “represent an important outlook in the national debate over immigration and Islam” and said that he (Pipes) supports racial and religious profiling of Muslims and Arabs.
+Pipes has endorsed the views of far-right French racist Jean-Marie Le Pen.
+He said Le Pen “represents an important outlook in the national debate over immigration and Islam” and said that he (Pipes) supports racial and religious profiling of Muslims and Arabs.
 Daniel Pipes falsely claimed for many years a total of 751 “no-go zones” in France controlled by ‘Muslim vigilantes’ to support his views.